Sebastian Janikowski

-Sebastian Paweł Janikowski (/pl/; born March 2, 1978) is a Polish former professional football placekicker who played in the National Football League (NFL) for 19 seasons, primarily with the Oakland Raiders.
+Sebastian Paweł Janikowski (/pl/; born March 2, 1978) is a Polish former professional American football placekicker who played in the National Football League (NFL) for 19 seasons, primarily with the Oakland Raiders.
 He played college football for the Florida State Seminoles and was selected 17th overall in the 2000 NFL draft by the Raiders.
 During his final season, Janikowski played for the Seattle Seahawks.

 One of only five NFL kickers to be selected in the first round of an NFL draft, Janikowski is the Raiders' all-time leading scorer and appeared in more games with the franchise than any other player.
-He also tied the then-NFL record for the longest successful field goal at 63 yards, which is the fourth-longest in league history.
+He also tied the then-NFL record for the longest successful field goal at 63 yards.

 Early life

 Sebastian Janikowski was born on March 2, 1978, as an only child to Henryk and Halina Janikowski in Wałbrzych, Poland.
 His father was a professional soccer player and moved to the United States in the early 1980s in the hopes of reviving his career.
-Years after Janikowski's father emigrated from Poland, his parents divorced, and Henryk married an American citizen.
-Left at home with just his mother, Janikowski began to excel at soccer himself, and when he was 15, Janikowski earned a spot on the Polish under-17 team.
+Years after Henryk emigrated from Poland, his parents divorced, and Henryk married an American citizen.
+Left at home with just his mother, Janikowski began to excel at soccer himself, and Janikowski earned a spot on the Polish under-17 team at age 15.

-His father's marriage to an American meant Janikowski could legally emigrate to the United States.
+His father's marriage to an American meant that Janikowski could legally emigrate to the United States.
 He spoke very little English, but learned quickly by taking a three-week night class and by watching television.
 Janikowski played in only five games for the Orangewood Christian soccer team, but led them to the Class A State Championship game by scoring 15 goals, where they lost to Lakeland Christian on penalty kicks (3–2).
 Then living in Orlando, Florida with his father and stepmother, Janikowski joined the Orlando Lions, an under-19 soccer club coached by Angelo Rossi.
 Rossi was also the soccer coach at Seabreeze High School in Daytona Beach, and convinced Henryk that his son would be better off there.
 Henryk agreed, but was unwilling to move, so Janikowski moved in with Rossi's family.

-During his senior year at Seabreeze, Janikowski played both soccer and football after being recruited by the school's football coach.
+As a senior at Seabreeze, Janikowski played both soccer and football after being recruited by the school's football coach.
 As the team's placekicker, he quickly earned a reputation by kicking four field goals of 50+ yards.
 One of them was for 60 yards, third-best in Florida high school history.
-During a practice at Seabreeze High, he kicked an 82-yard field goal.
-USA Today named Janikowski to its 1996 All-American team.
+During a practice at Seabreeze High, Janikowski kicked an 82-yard field goal.
+USA Today named him to its 1996 All-American team.
 After being heavily recruited by some of the top collegiate football programs, Janikowski decided on Florida State University.